Build KIS Image (Kernel, Initrd, System)

 </preferences>

-With this image type setup KIWI NG will just build a kernel and initrd not associated to any system root file system.
-Usually such an image is only useful with some custom dracut extensions as part of the image description.
+With this image type setup, KIWI NG builds a kernel and initrd not associated with any system root filesystem.
+Normally, such an image is only useful with certain custom dracut extensions as part of the image description.

 The following attributes of the type element are often used when building KIS images:

 • filesystem: Specifies the root filesystem and triggers the build of an additional filesystem image of that filesystem.
-The generated kernel command line options file (append file) will then also include a root= parameter that references this filesystem image UUID.
-If the information from the append file should be used or not is optional.
+The generated kernel command-line options file (append file) will then also include a root= parameter that references this filesystem image’s UUID.
+Whether the information from the append file should be used or not is optional.

-• kernelcmdline: Specifies kernel command line options that will be part of the generated kernel command line options file (append file).
-By default the append file contains no information or the reference to the root UUID if the filesystem attribute is used.
+• kernelcmdline: Specifies kernel command-line options that are part of the generated kernel command-line options file (append file).
+By default, the append file contains neither information nor a reference to the root UUID if the filesystem attribute is used.

-All other attributes of the type element that applies to an optional root filesystem image will be effective in the system image of a KIS image as well.
+All other attributes of the type element that apply to an optional root filesystem image remain in effect in the system image of a KIS image as well.

 $ sudo kiwi-ng --type kis system build \